jordanrs/bookfacejs/readme.markdown

 A handy wrapper for the things we do all the time with the FB JSSDK.
 Mainly, the permissions workflow.

-For full source docs, see here [http://betapond.github.com/bookfacejs](http://betapond.github.com/bookfacejs)
+For full, annoted source docs, see `doc/bookface.html`

 ##Usage Example